Framers And Roofers

-The experienced attorneys at the Law Offices of Jonathan F. Marshall can help victims’ families navigate the survivor claims process.
+The experienced attorneys at New Jersey Workers Compensation Lawyer can help framers and roofers’ families navigate the survivor claims process.
 New Jersey workers’ compensation attorney, Daniel Santarsiero, Esq., has a vast amount of knowledge in this area and can provide helpful guidance to widows and dependent children so that they may recover death benefits due them under the laws of the state of New Jersey.

 Where workers’ compensation insurance is involved, survivors are not permitted to sue the victim’s employer for recovery of other damages; however, if another individual or company was responsible for a fatal workplace accident, there may be grounds to sue that third party.
 If you have lost a loved one to a residential or commercial construction accident, we urge you to contact a qualified attorney to discuss your case.

-For questions about workers’ comp death benefits, survivor claims and third-party lawsuits, our legal team is ready and able to discuss your case.
-Please feel free to contact our offices at 800-999-0897 to arrange a free, no-obligation consultation.
+For questions about workers’ comp death benefits, survivor claims, and third-party lawsuits, our legal team is ready and able to discuss your case.
+Please feel free to contact our offices at 866-916-3549 to arrange a free, no-obligation consultation.